i-on-project/teams/docs/2022/notes-proposal.md

 ## Features and Functionality

 - Web App - Students
-  - authentication - user github(or ipl*);
+  - authentication:
+    - through github;
+    - link student number and name;                                        #
   - active projects
     - project description (loaded by teacher)*
     - delivery dates;
-    - feedback (Simpler view of a pull request).
   - creation via link shared by teacher -> fill form of group members;
   - small git tutorial for new students (for first year students)*.

 - Desktop app - Teacher
   - authentication via github;
-  - list of groups and its students;
+  - list of groups and its students for each class;
-  - Pull:
+  - Pull:                                                         #
     - All repos of a class;
     - All repos that have delivered on time;
     - All repos that haven't delivered on time;
     - Selection of specific repos.
   - creation of link per class -> teacher creates a class and automatically generates a link that can be shared with students for repos creation;
-  - statistics of deliveries per class;
+  - statistics of deliveries per class;                           #
-  - private notes in each group*.
+  - private notes in each group(only visible for teacher)*.       #

+- Optional:
+  - display grades in github classroom.

 ## High Level organization/architecture

 ### Components